mitre/nginx-stigready-baseline/README.md

-# nginx-srg-baseline
+# nginx-stigready-baseline

-InSpec Profile to validate the secure configuration of nginx-srg-baseline, against Web Server SRG Verson 2 Release 3 InSpec profile for nginx 1.19
+InSpec Profile to validate the secure configuration of nginx-stigready-baseline, against Web Server SRG Verson 2 Release 3 InSpec profile for nginx 1.19

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.